Core310/OS_CS_3113/Assigment3/README.md

 - Project 3 folder, containing the following files to run the program:
     - CMakeLists.txt
     - README.md
-    - OS Project3.pdf, Homework PDF that was assigned in class.
+    - Project3.pdf, Homework PDF that was assigned in class.
     - Prorject3.c to run the program

 ### Code